Pelops

+Roman mosaic with Pelops and Hippodamia, kept in the D. Diogo de Sousa Museum in Braga, Portugal.

 In Greek mythology, Pelops (/ˈpiːlɒps, ˈpɛlɒps/; Πέλοψ) was king of Pisa in the Peloponnesus region (Πελοπόννησος, lit.
 "Pelops's Island").
 He was the son of Tantalus and the father of Atreus.

 He was venerated at Olympia, where his cult developed into the founding myth of the Olympic Games, the most important expression of unity, not only for the people of Peloponnesus, but for all Hellenes.
 At the sanctuary at Olympia, chthonic night-time libations were offered each time to "dark-faced" Pelops in his sacrificial pit (bothros) before they were offered in the following daylight to the sky-god Zeus (Burkert 1983:96).

 Family

 Pelops was a son of Tantalus and either Dione, Euryanassa, Eurythemista, or Clytia.
 In some accounts, he was called a bastard son of Tantalus while others named his parents as Atlas and the nymph Linos.
 Others would make Pelops the son of Hermes and Calyce while another says that he was an Achaean from Olenus.

 Of Phrygian or Lydian birth, he departed his homeland for Greece, and won the crown of Pisa or Olympia from King Oenomaus in a chariot race, then married Oenomaus's daughter, Hippodamia.

 Pelops and Hippodamia had numerous children.
 Their sons include Pittheus (or his mother was Dia), Troezen, Alcathous, Dimoetes, Atreus, Thyestes, Copreus, Hippalcimus (Hippalcus, Hippalcmus), Sciron, Sicyon, Epidaurus, Cleones (Cleonymus), Letreus, Dyspontos, Pelops the younger, Argeius, Dias, Aelius, Corinthus, Cynosurus and Hippasus.

 Four of their daughters married into the House of Perseus: Astydameia (who married Alcaeus), Nicippe (who married Sthenelus), Lysidice (who married Mestor), and Eurydice (who married Electryon).
 Another daughter of Pelops, Mytilene was called the mother of Myton by Poseidon.

 By the nymph Axioche (Ἀξιόχη) or Danais Pelops was father of Chrysippus.
 The latter was also called the son of Hippodamia and brother of Pleisthenes who was sometimes called the son of Pelops by another woman.